 My name is Alterra Sanchez.
-I am in my third year in the Marine Estuarine and Environmental Sciences doctoral program in environmental chemistry at the University of Maryland College Park (UMCP) under the guidance of Dr. Alba Torrents and Dr. Lance Yonkos.
-My research is supported by the National Science Foundation Graduate Research Fellowship Program award and an internship with DC Water's Blue Plains, the largest advanced wastewater treatment plant in the world.
-This support enables me to study the fate and transport of organic pollutants and microplastics in the wastewater treatment process and rivers.
+I am in my fourth and final year (expect. grad.
+Feb.
+2020) in the Marine Estuarine and Environmental Sciences doctoral program in environmental chemistry at the University of Maryland College Park (UMCP) under the guidance of Dr. Alba Torrents and Dr. Lance Yonkos.
+My research is supported by the National Science Foundation Graduate Research Fellowship Program award and a collaboration with DC Water's Blue Plains, the largest advanced wastewater treatment plant in the world.
+This support enables me to study the fate and transport of organic pollutants and microplastics in the wastewater treatment process.
 I have developed a method to make "weathered" microplastics for more realistic and standardized toxicology and sorption experiments.
-I have also created a method to measure the sorption of pharmaceutical and personal care product chemicals that sorb to microplastics during wastewater treatment using UHPLC/MS/MS. Currently, I am working on developing a method using micro-Raman spectroscopy to identify and count microplastics from wastewater effluent.
-This summer I will be studying the sorption of caffeine, venlafaxine (the antidepressant, Effexor), diphenhydramine (Benadryl), and DEET (mosquito repellant) to microplastics.
+I have also created a method to measure the sorption of 9 pharmaceutical and personal care product chemicals that sorb to microplastics during wastewater treatment using UHPLC/MS/MS. Currently, I am working on developing a method using micro-Raman spectroscopy to identify and count microplastics from wastewater effluent.
+This fall I will be studying the sorption of caffeine, venlafaxine (the antidepressant, Effexor), diphenhydramine (Benadryl), and DEET (mosquito repellant) to microplastics.

 During my undergrad I was a research fellow in the Maximizing Access to Research Careers program funded by the National Institutes of Health/National Institute of General Medical Sciences at San Diego State University (SDSU).
 I studied the effects of copper contamination on seagrass community structure for my undergraduate honors thesis.
 I found that seagrass and associated algae absorbed and retained significant amounts of copper long after exposure had stopped.
 I also found that seagrass epifauna (small organisms that live on the seagrass) were preferentially attracted to copper contaminated algae, which presents a possibility for bioaccumulation in higher trophic organisms that consume the epifauna.
 My research challenges the current dogma that heavy metals always deter and/or harm marine organisms.